AlainJaques22/catalyst/README.md

 ## 💖 Support This Project

-Catalyst is built with love (and Claude 🤖).
+Catalyst is built with love.
 If you want to see it succeed, consider supporting development:

 <p align="center">
   <a href="https://github.com/sponsors/AlainJaques22">